History of Dedham, Massachusetts, 1635–1699: Insularity

-Most of the original settlers and early arrivals made Dedham their home for the rest of their days.
+Most of the original settlers and early arrivals made Dedham their home to live out their lives.
 Less than two percent of men in the town arrived in any given year and less than one percent left.
 Because of the low geographic mobility, the town became "a self-contained social unit, almost hermetically sealed off from the rest of the world."
 This stability was a "typical, persistent, and highly important feature of Dedham's history."
 A century after settlement, immigration and emigration were still rare.
 Of every 10 men born in Dedham between 1680 and 1700, eight would die there.

 From its earliest days, Dedham was closed off to all unless the current residents explicitly welcomed someone in.
 Shortly after the town was incorporated, in November 1636, Town Meeting voted not to allow any land sales unless the buyer was already a resident of the town, or was approved by a majority of the other voters.
 On August 11, 1637, a total of 46 house lots had been laid out and it was voted to stop admitting new residents.

 Two decades after the plantation was begun, those who had done the hard work of first settling the land were worried that, as the town's population grew, their dividends of land would be diluted.
 On January 23, 1657, the growth of the town was further limited to descendants of those living there at the time.
 Newcomers could settle there, so long as they were like-minded, but they would have to buy their way into the community.
 Land was no longer freely available for those who wished to join.